Etiuni: Relation with Urartu

-Sarduri II, Argišti's son, also launched numerous military campaigns in Etiuni in the 740s BCE, battling with local rulers and the king of Etiuni, Diaṣuni.
+Sarduri II, Argishti's son, also launched numerous military campaigns in Etiuni in the 740s BCE, battling with local rulers and the king of Etiuni, Diaṣuni.
 However, whatever became of this confrontation with Diaṣuni is unknown, as the text breaks off.

 According to the Assyrians, "the Etinaeans" revolted three times during the reign of Rusa I, Sarduri II's son.
 These revolts apparently resulted in Urartian military losses and Urartu being "plundered."

 A later Assyrian text mention that Urartu had been "destroyed" by the "people of Etuna."

 Ethno-linguistic makeup

-Igor Diakonoff considered Etiuni to be a Hurro-Urartian people, although he did not explain his reasoning for this classification.
+Igor Diakonov considered it possible that the Etiuni were a Hurro-Urartian people, although he did not explain his reasoning for this classification.

 More recently, Armen Petrosyan, linguist Hrach Martirosyan, and other scholars have suggested Armenian etymologies for a number of Etiunian personal, place, tribal, and religious names.
 Armenian names and words have been identified in Urartu as well, suggesting the possibility that Armenian speaking tribes could have constituted part of the populations of both lands.

 In addition to Armenian speaking populations, there were also likely Scythian and/or Cimmerian tribes present in Etiuni or its vicinity.
-The names of the Etiunian land Ishkugul (probably near Gyumri) and its prince, Saga-tur or Sagaputara (perhaps the Skayordi of Moses of Khorene), seem to indicate a Scythian connection.
+The names of the Etiunian land Ishkugul (probably near Gyumri) and its prince, Saga-tur or Sagaputara (perhaps the Skayordi of Moses of Khorene) are suggestive of the presence of Scythians and/or Cimmerians.